-- Things that are examples: On hard, enemies do more 50% more damage and take 50% less and drop less ammo, but fight you the same way as they did before.
+- Things that are examples: On hard, enemies deal more 50% more damage, take 50% less, and spawn 30% more often, but fight you the same way as they did before.

-- Things that are NOT examples: On hard, new types of enemies appear, you have longer levels, and bosses have a new attack or two.
+- Things that are NOT examples: On hard, enemies will become smarter, you have longer levels, and bosses have a new attack or two.

 open/close all folders

 - In the Civilization series, the difficulty level affects population growth and production output.
 On easier difficulties, the computer gets a penalty, while on harder difficulties it gets a bonus.

 - This is explicit to the player in Civ IV by noting the AI Civs are set to Noble level when giving the player the difficulty options during game setup.

 - Civ V is mostly numerical.
 Computers always receive gold(?) and happiness as though they were playing on Chieftain (the 2nd difficulty, "Beginner").
 Science, culture, growth, and some other things are balanced on Prince (4th difficulty, "Normal"), giving the player an advantage on earlier difficulties and the AI an advantage on higher ones.
 It also cheats more on unit upgrading and production on higher difficulties.
 As for non-numeric changes, the AI's attitude towards humans and lust for war also decrease and increase respectively on higher difficulties, up to Prince note .